 5 Minute White Chocolate Fudge (3+ ways)

-EASY 5 Minute White Chocolate Fudge made 3 ways: peanut butter fudge, mint chip fudge, and Cookies & Milk Fudge.
-Four main ingredients, infinite fudge recipes!
+5 Minute White Chocolate Fudge made 3 ways: peanut butter fudge, mint chip fudge, and Cookies & Milk Fudge.
+Four main ingredients make this easy fudge recipe, with infinite fudge recipe possibilities!

 Want to know a dirty little secret?
 I’m not a huge fudge lover.
 You’d think I would be, since I love sugar and chocolate and all the things IN fudge…but it’s not something I’d reach for if given a choice.
 (Although I’ve been known to spend $50 on gourmet triple layer fudge at specialty shops on vacation…ahem.)
 However, several people I know LOVE fudge, and it seems the internet does too, so I make it quite often this time of year.